shimaden/rs/README.md

 # rs
-Estimate router global address
+Show IPv6 router global address

 # Description
-Rs estimates the global unicast address of a router from a Router Advertisement that it sent.
-The first Router Advertisement after the program was executed and whose source address is a link-local unicast address is used.
-Although rs begins to send Router Solicitations at regular intervals right after execution, the first Router Advertisement is used whether or not it was triggered by a Router Solicitation form the program.
+Rs sends an RS (Router Solicitation) to the interface specified in the command line to find a router on the IPv6 network that the interface belongs to.
+Rs shows the link-local address and the global address of the router based on the information of the RA that rs first receives.

 # Synopsis
 rs &lt;interface>